fsword73/jianyang.github.io/3DPointCloud.md

 # [PointNet++]
 # [Monocular 3D Pose and Shape Estimation of Multiple People in Natural Scenes]
 # Mesoscopic Facial Geometry Inference Using Deep Neural Networks
+# Learning to Estimate 3D Human Pose and Shape from a Single Color Image
 # Applications: